At a Glance

 ✨Showcase Your Strategic Vision

 Be prepared to discuss how you can align data engineering with business goals.
-Highlight any past experiences where you've identified emerging trends and opportunities that have positively impacted the organisation.
+Highlight any past experiences where you've identified emerging trends and opportunities that benefited your previous employers.

 ✨Demonstrate Your Leadership Skills

-Since you'll be leading multiple teams, share examples of how you've successfully shaped teams in complex environments.
-Talk about your approach to coaching and developing team members to foster continuous improvement.
+Since you'll be leading multiple teams, share specific examples of how you've successfully shaped teams in complex environments.
+Talk about your approach to coaching and developing team members.

 ✨Communicate Effectively